Cyrusb01/powerpoint_auto/README.md

 2. Click action, and "create basic task"
 3. Name it whatever you want, ex.
 "BFC_Twitter"
 4. Set timing when you want it to run.
-5. keep "start a program"
+5. Keep "start a program"
 6. Browse for auto_run.bat which is in this directory
 7. In the "Start in:", navigate to this directory Ex.
 C:\Onramp\powerpoint_auto
 8. Click Finish